-Since then, he's taken the very rich and very famous around the world, including Oprah and her book club, who had just read "Cry the Beloved Country,"target="external" by Alan Paton.
+Since then, he's taken the very rich and very famous around the world, including Oprah and her book club, who had just read "Cry the Beloved Country,"target="_blank" by Alan Paton.
 The highlight of their trip, Kent said, was visiting the village near Ndotsheni that's featured in the opening passage of the book.

 But one of the most memorable moments came on a trip with Richard Burton.
 "There was a tremendous crash in the camp, the most horrific breaking and crashing," said Kent.
 "A buffalo had come into the camp.
 We flung up a table and pulled Richard behind it and watched as a lioness came and killed the buffalo right in front of us.
 We threw the table, then rocks and finally the buffalo was dead and the lioness went away.
 When it was all over Richard [Burton] said, 'I'd like to do that again one day,'" Kent said.

 And while his other celebrity trips weren't quite as dramatic – Kent said he's never seen anything like the buffalo incident again – some have changed the face of Africa.